-FAST FACTS: Graduate Special Education Licensure with Optional M.S. in Teaching
+FAST FACTS: Graduate Special Education Licensure with Optional M.S. in Special Education

 The Academic and Behavioral Strategist (ABS) license prepares teachers to serve the needs of students with mild to moderate disabilities in Learning Disabilities (LD), Emotional or Behavioral Disorders (EBD), Developmental Disabilities (DD), and Autism Spectrum Disorders (ASD).
 The ABS offering at St. Scholastica is a second license, added to either an elementary or secondary teaching licensure.
 The role of the Academic Behavioral Strategist is to serve students with mild to moderate disabilities; collaborate and consult with families, classroom, and special education teachers and other service providers to design and implement individualized education program plans.